LazyLyrics/carter-py/README.md

 ### Upcoming features

-- Soon you'll be able to register skills with your agent, this will allow you to trigger functions in your code when `carterpy` detects forced behaviours in the response.
+- Soon you'll be able to register skills with your agent, this will allow you to trigger functions in your code when `carter-py` detects forced behaviours in the response.
 This could trigger some other functionality in your code, and even customise the response to add extra data.
 - Improved logging, including the ability to pass your logger to the `Carter` object for debugging.

-### `carterjs`
+### carter-js

-`carterpy` is a Python wrapper for the Carter API.
-If you're looking for a JavaScript wrapper, check out [`carterjs`](https://github.com/LazyLyrics/carter-js)
+`carter-py` is a Python wrapper for the Carter API.
+If you're looking for a JavaScript wrapper, check out [`carter-js`](https://github.com/LazyLyrics/carter-js)

 ### Contributing

-If you would like to contribute to `carterpy`, you can do so by opening an issue or pull request on the GitHub repository.
+If you would like to contribute to `carter-py`, you can do so by opening an issue or pull request on the GitHub repository.

 ## Asynchronous Usage